Perms are a form of chemical treatment that can make your hair curly or wavy. It is the most popular hair treatment in the United States and Canada.

 Cold perms are traditional or classic and use an alkaline solution.
 The process starts with your hair stylist saturating your hair strands with the alkaline solution, wrap tightly into rollers anywhere between 30 minutes to an hour, depending on the curl pattern you want.

 The longer you leave the rollers on your hair, the larger the curl.
-The cold perm does not rely on heat but uses the alkaline solution to break down the hair’s natural structure.
+The cold perm does not rely on heat but uses an alkaline solution to break down the hair’s natural structure.
 Eventually, hair is washed with a neutralizing shampoo and set with a neutralizer.

 The above-mentioned is a brief run-down of cold and hot perms.
 But which type of perm should you choose for your perm?
 Here are some things that you should take into account when selecting the best type of treatment for your hair.